 The University is authorized by S.C.
 DHEC to dispose of a limited quantity of radioactive material in aqueous solution by discharge into the University's sanitary sewer system.
 Only aqueous based solutions, such as biodegradable scintillation fluids, may be discharged into the sanitary sewer system.
 All waste disposed of by release into the sewer system will be readily soluble in water and meet all of the requirements of S.C.
 DHEC Title A Regulation 61-63 RHA 3.29.

-1. If the Authorized Investigator has not requested and been issued a “dump quota” for authorization they may not dispose of radioactive waste be release into the sanitary sewer system.
+1. If the Responsible Investigator has not requested and been issued a “dump quota” for authorization they may not dispose of radioactive waste be release into the sanitary sewer system.
 Other than washing of glassware, waste liquids will be presented to radiation safety personnel for disposal.

 a.
 Sewer Disposal of Aqueous Waste